 This pain isn’t always limited to the neck or back, many individuals also experience symptoms in their arms and legs, such as shooting or cramping pains, numbness/ tingling sensations, or even weakness, trouble handling objects or difficulties walking.
 These symptoms suggest a neurological problem, such as a pinched nerve; this can even happen in the absence of back or neck pain.
 All of these symptoms can severely limit an individual’s quality of life and affect daily activities like work, walking or running, playing with children, engaging in physical activities or even standing/sitting for long periods of time.

 “Once these symptoms start to affect a patient’s quality of life, it is important to seek help from a specialist.
-As a spine surgeon, it is my job to figure out what is causing the issue and come up with a specific treatment plan with the patient that would restore his/her quality of life as best as possible.”
+It’s our job to figure out what is causing the issue and come up with a specific treatment plan with the patient that would restore his/her quality of life as best as possible.”

 What are some of the more common diagnoses you’ve encountered?